 Deborah spoke softly, gracefully, her words gentle.
 Writing was also about regaining something personal from her childhood.
 We grow up into a noisy world; we take on so many responsibilities; we forget to stop and look at the world; we're too busy.
 The pain made her step back into something quiet, and she likes that quiet.

-Stephanie de Montalk, who has written several poetry books, comes to us now with How Does It Hurt, her creative writing thesis that explores her own pain as well as the relationship between writing and pain in our literary history.
+Stephanie de Montalk, opens a new window, who has written several poetry books, comes to us now with How Does It Hurt, opens a new window, her creative writing thesis that explores her own pain as well as the relationship between writing and pain in our literary history.